Anaesthetic machine: Drawover vaporizers

 The drawover vaporizer is driven by negative pressure developed by the patient, and must therefore have a low resistance to gas flow.
 Its performance depends on the minute volume of the patient: its output drops with increasing minute ventilation.

 The design of the drawover vaporizer is much simpler: in general it is a simple glass reservoir mounted in the breathing attachment.
 Drawover vaporizers may be used with any liquid volatile agent (including older agents such as diethyl ether or chloroform, although it would be dangerous to use desflurane).
 Because the performance of the vaporizer is so variable, accurate calibration is impossible.
 However, many designs have a lever which adjusts the amount of fresh gas which enters the vaporizing chamber.

 The drawover vaporizer may be mounted either way round, and may be used in circuits where re-breathing takes place, or inside the circle breathing attachment.

 Drawover vaporizers typically have no temperature compensating features.
 With prolonged use, the liquid agent may cool to the point where condensation and even frost may form on the outside of the reservoir.
 This cooling impairs the efficiency of the vaporizer.
 One way of minimising this effect is to place the vaporizer in a bowl of water.

 The relative inefficiency of the drawover vaporizer contributes to its safety.
 A more efficient design would produce too much anesthetic vapor.
 The output concentration from a drawover vaporizer may greatly exceed that produced by a plenum vaporizer, especially at low flows.
 For safest use, the concentration of anesthetic vapor in the breathing attachment should be continuously monitored.

 Despite its drawbacks, the drawover vaporizer is cheap to manufacture and easy to use.
 In addition, its portable design means that it can be used in the field or in veterinary anesthesia.

+Triservice Anaesthetic Apparatus (TSAA) is a portable draw-over vapouriser using ambient air as the carrier gas for the anaesthetic vapour.
+It was designed by Ivan Houghton for military use in 1981.
+Original design included trichloroethylene for its analgesic properties and halothane for main general anaesthesia; it was later used with isoflurane.